anyaschukin/Multilayer-Perceptron/README.md

 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/sigmoid.png" width="300"> <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/softmax.png" width="300"> <br>
 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/ReLU.png" width="300"> <img src=https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/leaky_ReLU.png width="300">

 Choosing an activation function depends on your application and on the architecture of your neural network.
 I implemented the above activations from scratch, using numpy.
 My neural network uses sigmoid in the hidden layers and softmax in the output layer.
-Unfortunately,
+Unfortunately, I found that both ReLU and leakyReLU units (in the hidden layers) would die off during training. (see "Vanishing/Exploding Gradients below)

 #### Loss Function <br>
 The loss function outputs a value that represents how well (or badly) our model is doing. <br>